 In 1935 the newly elected Labour government made broadcasting a state department.
 The New Zealand Broadcasting Service (NZBS) took over all of the NZBB’s functions.
 In opposition Labour had championed the B stations; once in power they changed their policy to one of state purchase.
 The NZBS absorbed all of the B stations, other than Gisborne’s 2ZM (renamed 2XM) and Dunedin’s 4ZD (renamed 4XD).
 With these two exceptions broadcasting became a state monopoly, remaining so for the next 25 years.

 Radio in the 1930s

 New Zealand in 1930 had 53,407 licensed radios, one radio for every 25 people.
 By 1939 there were 317,509, one for every 5 people.
 This was the third-highest licensed radio density in the world, after Denmark and Sweden.
-The new mass communicator proved its worth in the 1931 Hawke’s Bay earthquake, where radio acted as a vital information tool.
+The new mass communicator proved its worth after the 1931 Hawke’s Bay earthquake, when radio acted as a vital information tool.

 The new structure under Labour

 Due to Labour’s distrust of ‘hostile’ newspaper coverage, New Zealand became the first country to provide regular live broadcasting of Parliament.
 The government also created the world’s first state-owned commercial radio organisation.
 Advertising was allowed on commercial stations from 1936.
 In 1937 the NZBS was split into two divisions, the non-commercial National Broadcasting Service (NBS) and a state-run commercial division, the National Commercial Broadcasting Service (NCBS).